22 Brilliant Uses for Q-Tips That’ll Come in Handy

 Detail your car

 Q-Tips may be a horrible shape for cleaning your ears, but it’s absolutely perfect for detailing the tiny nooks and crannies in your car or motorcycle.
 Use them alone to give those hard to reach spots a good dusting or spray them with a little all-purpose cleaner first and get a really good clean.
-You’ll also love the best reviewed DIY car detailing products on Amazon.

 For better skin